 The problem with antibiotics is they don’t discriminate.
 They kill both the good and bad bacteria in our body.
 Sadly it is hard to avoid antibiotic exposure in modern life.

 Here’s how this applies to traveler’s diarrhea:

 If you eat a dodgy salad in Cambodia and get a few nasty bugs in your system, there’s a chance it’s going to shut your body down.
 But if your gut is healthy with trillions of strong and healthy flora, a few bugs like this won’t be a problem.
-They’ll knock that sucker out without much trouble at all.
+The good bacteria in your gut will knock those suckers out without much trouble at all.

 Research is even emerging that a healthy gut is one of the most important aspects of a healthy immune system (studies here and here).
 And in studies like this one, the medical community been starting to discover probiotics is an effective remedy against traveler’s diarrhea.

 I’m guessing it will start becoming more mainstream soon (and it already is) but honestly I’m not too concerned about what the docs think.
 If I start taking probiotics and stop getting diarrhea, that’s proof enough for me!
 And myself and many other travellers have been doing so throughout our travels.
 Probiotics work.

 What is the best probiotic for traveler’s diarrhea?